ParallelMaths/parallel/pages/10-20-earth-look-like.md

 1, 2, 3, 4, then 5
 2, 4, 6, 8, then 10

-But what comes next in the following sequences.
+But what comes next in the following sequences?
 WARNING – the answer is NOT the obvious answer.

 ::: problem id=1_1 marks=2
-__1.1__ 1, 2, 4, 8, 16, ...
+__1.1__ 1, 2, 4, 8, 16, ... ?

-The obvious answer is 32, as each number appears to be double the previous number.
-However, this particular pattern is being created in a completely different way.
 Imagine taking a circle with some dots around the edge and then join every dot to every other dot with a straight line, and then count the number of areas.

 ![](/resources/10-20-earth-look-like/1-pattern.gif){image align="center"}